 Social media for custom home builders can be very effective.
 The created content, shared on social media, creates interactions between potential buyers and is a powerful way to increase brand visibility, as well as establish close communication and engage directly with current and future clients.
 In short, social media marketing can create generations of loyal customers.

 Twitter, Facebook, Instagram, Houzz, or Pinterest: Each social media network has its own characteristics, but the process is always the same:

-- Receiving brand mentions around a positive experience
+- Receiving brand mentions through positive feedback

 - Collecting “likes,” followers, pins, recommendations, and positive opinions

 - Encouraging dialogue between your “ambassadors” and your followers